-Earth day is right around the corner so I figured what better time than to teach children the importance of our Earth and how to take care of it.
+Earth day is right around the corner, so I figured what better time than to teach children the importance of our Earth and how to take care of it.
 I have always taught my kids about Reduce, Recycle, and Reuse.
-Three very important words for the care of the Earth.
-This year I decided I needed to expand on our knowledge of what Earth really meant.
-How big that word Earth really is, and all the people, animals, and things that live on Earth.
+Three important words for the care of the Earth.
+This year I decided I needed to expand on our knowledge of what Earth meant.
+How big that word Earth is, and all the people, animals, and things that live on Earth.

 Learning about the Earth ~ Paper Mache Craft

 To start the boys put together the large Melissa and Doug floor puzzle map of the world.
 We looked at all 7 Continents, discussed the sizes, where they were located, where we lived, the temperatures of the different places, and where we had traveled.
-What a great hands on learning activity.
+It was a great hands-on learning activity.

-After the blue (water) dried they were able to add in the Continents and anything else they wanted to add.
+After the blue (water) dried they were able to add in the Continents and anything else they wanted.